The best Mac VPN in 2023

 The Mac app is a delight for technical experts as the configuration provided is better than most Mac apps.
 However, beginners may find it difficult to use since many options in the settings do not come with any explanation as to how and why would you want to turn it on or off.
 But as far as basic usage is concerned, it’s smooth sailing.

-However, it's not that TorGuard doesn't come with unblocking abilities, but for that, you will have to purchase a separate add-on dedicated to streaming.
+It's not that TorGuard doesn't come with unblocking abilities, but if you want to access them, you will have to purchase a separate add-on dedicated to streaming.
 Now, given that TorGuard is already among the more expensive options on my list today, the added purchase is definitely a little galling.

 On the privacy front, I’ve had no complaints with TorGuard, as its Stealth VPN servers do a good job masking your real IP address and presenting your VPN traffic as regular internet traffic to safeguard you from trackers and ISPs.
 This comes in extremely handy in privacy-unfriendly countries like China, for which TorGuard has dedicated servers under the “Asia Optimized” heading on its app.